woo-dg/marketChatter/web/README.md

 ## MarketChatter

 **MarketChatter** is a full‑stack Next.js app that aggregates top prediction markets from Kalshi & Polymarket and surfaces high‑signal posts from curated X accounts for each market.
-It is designed as a production‑grade foundation with a modular ingestion pipeline, relevance/stance engine, and a premium dark UI.
+It is designed as a production‑grade foundation with a modular ingestion pipeline, relevance/stance engine, and a premium dark UI. heyyy

 ### Stack